 Historical note and terminology

-Hemorrhage into the cranial epidural (or “extradural”) space is one of the oldest recognized and most treatable of all neurosurgical disorders.
+Hemorrhage into the cranial epidural (or “extradural”) space is 1 of the oldest recognized and most treatable of all neurosurgical disorders.
 Neolithic man (10,000 to 7000 BC) utilized skull trepanation for a variety of purposes (Lyons and Petrucelli 1987).
 This practice was advanced by the ancient Chinese, Mesopotamians, and pre-Columbian Americans.
 The Incas were particularly adept at skull trepanation, employing this technique to evacuate traumatic clots.
 During the mid-5th century BC in ancient Greece, Hippocrates formulated a classification system for head injuries and recommended trepanation for some, recognizing the intimate association between epidural hemorrhage and head trauma.
 Five centuries later, the writings of Celcus, Galen, and Paulus advocated surgical exploration of the epidural space via rudimentary craniotomies to evacuate fragments of bone, elevate depressed fractures, and drain blood, pus, and other humors (Gurdjian 1973).

 Interest in the surgical treatment of intracranial pathology waned during the Dark Ages, and was not rekindled until the latter portion of the Renaissance.
 Prominent physicians of the 17th and 18th centuries such as Heister, Pott, and Larry began to correlate the presence of intracranial mass lesions with somatic manifestations such as hemiparesis and aphasia.
 Heister and Pott advocated the placement of multiple calvarial trephines contralateral to the side of hemiparesis in the unconscious patient, in an effort to localize and decompress a causative epidural mass.
 From this time forward, epidural hematoma has been recognized as a lesion for which surgical treatment is indicated (Gurdjian 1973).